OUR NEIGHBOURHOOD

 Kalaallit Nunaat | Greenland

-Connecting with our neighbours in Greenland is a pleasure, both because it’s where my wife and I fell in love, and because our societies have so much to learn from each other.
-My colleagues and I at NAADSN are fortunate to collaborate with Nasiffik, the Centre for Foreign & Security Policy at Ilisimatusarfik / University of Greenland and other like-minded partners, as we continue building closer ties across our circumpolar neighbourhood.
+Working with Greenlandic neighbours is a pleasure, both because it’s where my wife and I met and fell in love, and because our societies have so much to learn from each other.
+My colleagues and I at NAADSN are fortunate to collaborate with Nasiffik, the Centre for Foreign & Security Policy at Ilisimatusarfik / University of Greenland, as we continue building closer ties with allies across our circumpolar neighbourhood.

-Working for Inuit, I am thankful to have contributed to closer connections between Nunavut and Greenland, and between Canada and the Kingdom of Denmark, working together towards friendly resolution of a longstanding international boundary dispute, Inuit freedom of movement, and oceans protection in Pikialasorsuaq / Sarvarjuaq, work that offers a positive model for Arctic relations within the rules-based international order.
+Working for Inuit, I am thankful to have contributed to closer connections between Nunavut and Greenland, and between Canada and the Kingdom of Denmark, working together on international boundary resolution, Inuit freedom of movement, and oceans protection in Pikialasorsuaq / Sarvarjuaq, work that offers a positive model for Arctic relations within the rules-based international order.

-As part of the expedition teams of Students On Ice and Adventure Canada since 2016I’ve worked with Inuit youth, elders, scientists, and diplomats on seven expeditions to western and northern Greenland.
+As an expedition teammate with Students On Ice and Adventure Canada since 2016I’ve worked with Inuit youth, elders, scientists, and diplomats on seven expeditions to western and northern Greenland.
 We've visited the Greenlandic qajaq schools that helped spark the revival of this awesome Inuit tradition; identified Thule/Inuit sites new to the archeological record; taught wilderness medicine with glacial mountains as our classroom; and studied climate change at the Illulisat Icefjord, witnessing the greatest glacier in the northern hemisphere calve icebergs into the North Atlantic, its slow motion retreat suddenly speeding into urgent reality.

 Nunavut